 privilege level 15

-In this article, we have reviewed how to configure Cisco Telnet connection step by step.
-To disable Telnet on Cisco Router, you can use the transport input ssh command (Only SSH) in line vty 0 4.
+In this article, we have examined step-by-step on how to configure Cisco Telnet.
+If you want to disable Telnet, you can execute the transport input ssh command in line vty 0 4.
 Thanks for following us!